TERESH1/argv-wrapper/README.md

 # argv-wrapper
 Utills with examples for wrapping arguments for original application

+It uses modified CommandLineToArgvW from Wine sources which now splits command line into arguments without changing them

 You should replace original app with your wrapper and use new name/path in wrapper

 You can use this tamplate: